-13. Branch inimaterial commands.
+13. Branch immaterial commands.
 The senior officer regularly assigned and present for duty with logistical commands (or communications zone headquarters, sections, and areas), and similar branch immaterial commands will assume command of the organization to which assigned provided he is not ineligible under paragraphs 22 and 23.

-14. Designation of junior in same grade to command.
+14. Designation of junior in same grade to command. a.
 When two or more commissioned officers of the same grade who are otherwise eligible to command are on duty in the same command or organization thereof, the President may assign the command of the forces without regard to seniority of rank.

-Commanders of major commands; Army groups, armies, corps, divisions, and units comparable thereto; and chiefs of services and heads of other Department of the Army staff agencies are authorized to announce, by direction of the President, the designation of one of several officers of the same grade within a command under their jurisdiction as a commander thereof without regard to relative seniority (see par.
-23a pertaining to general officers).
+5. Commanders of major commands; Army groups, armies, corps, divisions, and units comparable thereto; and chiefs of services and heads of other Department of the Army staff agencies are authorized to announce, by direction of the President, the designation of one of several officers of the same grade within a command under their jurisdiction as a commander thereof without regard to relative seniority (see para 23a pertaining to general officers).
 When an officer is so designated, the following form will be employed in announcing his designation:

-The above form will be employed only in those cases where the duties of the position involved require the exercise of command and will not be used to assign a junior officer to a staff position which would require supervision and control over the activities of an officer senior in rank.
+By direction of the President announcement is made of the announcement of or the appointment of second s (Name, grade, service number, and branch of service of officer) hrength of complete of officers) as commanding officer (or general) of (Designation of unit) (Designation of unit) effective (Date) The above form will be employed only in those cases where the duties of the position involved require the exercise of command and will not be require the exercise of command and will not be used to assign a junior officer to a staff position which would require supervision and control over the activities of an officer senior in rank.

 15. Death, disability, or absence of commander. a.
 General.
-In the event of the death, disability, or temporary absence of the commander of any element of the Army, the next senior regularly assigned commissioned officer, warrant officer, cadet, noncommissioned officer, specialist, or private present for duty and not ineligible under paragraphs 22 and 23, will assume command until relieved by proper authority except as provided for in c below for major commanders.
+In the event of the death, disability or temporary absence of the commander of any element of the Army, the next senior regularly assigned commissioned officer, warrant officer, cadet, noncommissioned officer, specialist, or private present for duty and not ineligible under paragraphs 22 and 23, will assume command until relieved by proper authority except as provided for in c below for major commanders.
 Assumption of command under these conditions will be announced as indicated in paragraph 12b except that orders will indicate assumption as acting commander unless proper authority has indicated that the command will be permanent.

 b.
 Heads of Department of the Army staff agencies.
-In the event of the death, disability, or temporary absence of a head of a staff agency of the Department of the Army, except The Judge Advocate General, The Surgeon General, and the Chief, National Guard Bureau, the next senior officer on duty in the office of such head will, except as otherwise ordered, or required, exercise the functions of such head until relieved by proper authority.
-In the case of The Judge Advocate General, such functions will be exercised by the next senior officer of the Judge Advocate General's Corps present and on duty in his office.
+In the event of the death, disability, or temporary absence of a head of a staff agency of the Department of the Army, except The Surgeon General, and the Chief, National Guard Bureau, the next senior officer on duty in the office of such head will, except as otherwise ordered, or required, exercise the functions of such head until relieved by proper authority.
 In the case of The Surgeon General, such functions will be exercised by the next senior officer of the Medical Corps present and on duty in his office.
 In the case of the Chief, National Guard Bureau, such functions will be exercised by the senior officer of the National Guard of the United States on duty in the Bureau (10 U.S.C.
 3015).